Soviet submarine K-131: Aid

 The fire affected one of the two reactors, forcing the submarine to surface.
 Using K-131's fresh water supplies, the submarine's crew managed to reduce the temperature in the burning compartments from 150 C to 108 C, but by this time the Soviet cargo ship Konstantin Yuon had arrived and hooked up a pipe to help.
 All the cooling water went into the ocean, and its radioactivity levels were unknown.
 The service ship Amur, which had a nuclear waste processing plant on board, then arrived to assist K-131.
 However, the heavily contaminated water caused Amurs treatment plant to break down.
 How much nuclear waste leaked into the ocean has never been fully verified.

 Fate

-After returning to the Soviet Union, K-131 was anchored in Ara Bay until 1994.
+After returning to the Soviet Union, K-131 was anchored in Ara Bay.
 Then she was towed to Russian Shipyard No. 10—Shkval.

-To this day the Soviet, and later Russian, navies have been unable to remove her reactors.
+On June 25, 1989 a serious leak occurred in a cooling pipe of K-192 submarine of the same type (former K-172).
+Photos of the evaporating cooling water coming out from the reactor compartment became front-page news in Norway where it was stated as K-131.
+The submarine was then stationed at the Ara-guba Naval base on the Kola Peninsula.
+At the end of November 1996 the Naval Yard in Polyarny defuelled the 27 years old K-131 submarine.